mwaltersbmc/helix-tools/hitt/README.md

 Configuration

 HITT is configured by a file called hitt.conf which will be created the first time the script is run.
-Edit this file and enter the four required variables:
+If required edit this file and enter the four required variables manually  There is also a section where you can enter details about Jenkins.
+This may be left as-is unless your Jenkins requires credentials or is running on a non-default port.
+If your Jenkins password includes special characters enclose the value in double quotes.

 ```
 # REQUIRED SETTINGS